FirstGroup reaches end of the line of Greyhound bus ride

 Greyhound has been a household name in North America since it was founded in 1914, with prominent roles for its buses and their running dog logo in movies, music and motorcycle stunts.

-FirstGroup, which bought Greyhound for $3.6 billion including debt from Laidlaw International in 2007, plans to sell the bus line and spin-off its UK operator First Bus to head off shareholder pressure, lifting its shares by as much as 13%.
+FirstGroup, which bought Greyhound for $3.6 billion including debt from Laidlaw International in 2007, plans to sell the bus line and spin off its UK operator First Bus to head off shareholder pressure, lifting its shares by as much as 13%.

 Changing travel trends have meant a bumpy road for Greyhound from the highs of featuring in Frank Capra’s 1934 movie “It Happened One Night” and Simon and Garfunkel’s “America” in 1968 to the low of filing for bankruptcy protection in 1990.